raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-activity.md

 ## The future of robotics

-Learn about how robots might affect different sectors in the future.
+How might robots affect different sectors in the future?

 ![A doctor robot, attending a patient in a bed.
 The patient is smiling but looks slightly uneasy.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/40-3_10-Dr_Robot.png)